tezos/tezos-mirror/docs/developer/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Whereas executing the tests through the CI, as described below, is the
-standard and most convenient way of running the full test suite, it
+standard and most convenient way of running the full test suite, they
 can also be executed locally.

 All tests can be run with ``make test`` in the project root.
 However, this